ppotturi/adp-documentation/docs/Getting-Started/onboarding-a-delivery-programme.md

 By completing the steps in this guide you will be able to:

-- Add a new delivery programme to the ADP portal database under the programme's ALB.
-[Not automated]
+- [ ] Add a new delivery programme to the ADP portal database under the programme's ALB.
-- Add a new delivery programmes catalog files to [adp-software-templates](https://github.com/DEFRA/adp-software-templates).
-[Not automated]
+- [ ] Add a new delivery programmes catalog files to [adp-software-templates](https://github.com/DEFRA/adp-software-templates).
-- Assign delivery programme managers to adminster & maintain the delivery programme.
-[Not automated]
+- [ ] Assign delivery programme managers to administer & maintain the delivery programme.

 # Guide